 Types can be bulk loaded from a spreadsheet or added manually.

-To manually add Types, go to Settings Cog > Service Level Management and in Category, select Super Type, Type, or Sub Type.
+To manually add Types, go to the Settings Cog > Service Level Management and in the Category Field, select Super Type, Type, or Sub Type.

 Types can be set to auto assign tickets to an individual agent or group